Adult Antiretroviral Guidelines

 • Generic formulations are available for ABC/3TC, ABC, and 3TC.

-• May cause life-threatening HSRs in patients who test positive for the HLA-B*5701 allele.
+• May cause life-threatening HSRs in people who test positive for the HLA-B*5701 allele.
 As a result, HLA-B*5701 testing is required before use.

 • ABC use has been associated with CV disease and cardiac events in some, but not all, observational studies.